 • Spinach, kale, parsley, broccoli, collard and mustard greens, cucumbers, algae, leeks, brussels sprouts, green beans, peas, asparagus

-As a general rule, the greener the vegetable, the more chlorophyll it contains, and the greater the health benefits you’ll receive.
+As a general rule, the greener the vegetable, the more chlorophyll it contains, the greater the health benefits you’ll receive.

-With so many great options for chlorophyll consumption, you really don’t need to compromise your cannabis experience with a bad flavor or smell.
-Try adding more leafy greens to your diet instead.
+With so many great options for chlorophyll consumption, you don’t need to compromise your cannabis experience with a bad flavor or smell.

 How To Remove The Chlorophyll From Edibles

-If you’re finding that the taste and smell of edibles make you gag – have no fear, there are some things we can try to make this better.
+If you’re finding that the taste and smell of edibles make you gag – have no fear; there are some things we can try to make this better.

 To start, most cannabis consumers choose to cure their cannabis after drying, thus removing some of the chlorophyll from the dried flower.